2025 Kupulau Festival

 Celebrating Earth Week at the 4th Annual Kupulau Festival

-May 2025 - Lānaʻi Culture & Heritage Center celebrated its 4th Annual Kupulau Festival on April 26, welcoming families, students, and community members to a day filled with culture, learning, and aloha.
-As part of the 2025 Earth Week Kupulau Festival, the event was made possible through the generous support of KS Kaiāulu, National Fish and Wildlife Foundation, and Pūlama Lānaʻi.
-For a closer look, check out the event photo gallery on Facebook.
+May 2025 - The Lānaʻi Culture & Heritage Center proudly celebrated its 4th Annual Kupulau Festival on April 26.
+The event invited families, students, and community members to enjoy a day filled with culture, learning, and aloha.
+As part of the 2025 Earth Week Kupulau Festival, the Center brought the event to life with generous support from KS Kaiāulu, the National Fish and Wildlife Foundation, and Pūlama Lānaʻi.
+For a glimpse into the festivities, visit the LCHC Facebook page to view the event photo gallery.

 Get updates about events and programs